TrueSparrowSystems/ghost-hosting-cli/README.md

 ## Deploment options

-As it gets deployed on AWS, the following parameters are required by default. `AWS access key`, `AWS secret access key`, and `AWS region`.
+As it is using AWS cloud platform, the following parameters are required by default. `AWS access key`, `AWS secret access key`, and `AWS region`.
 It expects to have Route53 configured for the domain where you want to host the Ghost.

 Either you can go with the existing VPC by providing comma-separated subnet ids or with the default selection for creating a new VPC and subnets.